slurpeecup/ResearchPaperRecreation/README.md

-# MS.EE in Controls... or something :/
+# Research Paper Recreation

+Recreations of research paper simulation results done in pursuit of a panic MS.EE in controls & robotics